 Stress can cause cats to do confusing behaviors.
 Excessive meowing can be one of these.
 All sorts of things can cause stress for felines.
 Big events can obviously cause stress, such as moving to a new home or changing their routine.
 However, other things can also cause stress, though they may not seem as serious to us.
 Cats can become upset at a new animal moving in next door, for example.

-Cats that aren’t spayed or neutered will meow excessively every so often in an attempt to attract a mate.
-Females will meow every time that they are in heat.
-However, males will also meow if they hear or smell a female in heat.
-There is little that you can do to prevent this meowing besides spaying or neutering your cat.
+Cats that aren’t spayed or neutered will meow and vocalize excessively every so often in an attempt to attract a mate.
+Females will meow and make some other very characteristic and loud vocalizations every time they are in heat.
+However, males will also meow, yowl, and vocalize if they hear or smell a female in heat.
+There is little that you can do to prevent this, besides spaying or neutering your cat.

 Some breeds are noisy.
 That’s just how they are made.
-The Siamese is one of the best-known noisy cats.
-They are extremely talkative.
+The Siamese is one of the best-known noisy cats, and they are extremely talkative.
 If you’re looking to avoid noise, you shouldn’t select one of these louder breeds.
-There isn’t much you can do to prevent them from meowing, it’s just what they do.
+There isn’t much you can do to prevent them from meowing and vocalizing, it’s just what they do.

 How to Stop a Cat From Meowing